anismiles/html-learning-adventure/docs/chapters/chapter1/index.md

 As you continue learning HTML (and later CSS and JavaScript), you can turn any of these ideas into real websites!
 Start thinking about which project excites you most - that will be your motivation to keep learning and building.

 **Remember:** Every major website started as someone's idea to solve a real problem or share something they cared about.
 Your ideas could become the next big thing on the internet!

----

-## 🎉 Congratulations, Myra!

-You've completed Chapter 1!
-Take a moment to celebrate your progress - you now know the fundamentals of HTML structure, text formatting, lists, links, images, tables, and basic CSS styling.

-**Keep practicing and exploring!** The more you experiment with these concepts, the more confident you'll become.
-You're building the foundation for creating amazing websites! 🌟

 <script>
 // Individual update functions for each "Try it yourself" editor